by Collyn Rivers

 Dealers rarely (if ever) then update the tare mass.
 The caravan may thus be heavier than declared.
 That reduces the weight that it may legally carry.

-Do Not Trust Caravan Declared Mass – it affects its payload.
+Do Not Trust Tare Mass – it affects its payload.

 The most a caravan may legally weigh on a public road is called its Aggregate Trailer Mass (ATM).
 It is the caravans true tare mass plus its payload.